EECS150/project_skeleton_fa21/spec/checkpoint1.md

 make sim tb=c_testbench
 \end{minted}

-\subsection{BIOS and Programming your CPU}
+## BIOS and Programming your CPU
-\label{bios_info}

-We have provided a BIOS program in \verb|software/bios151v3| that allows you to interact with your CPU and download other programs over UART.
+We have provided a BIOS program in `software/bios151v3` that allows you to interact with your CPU and download other programs over UART.
 The BIOS is just an infinite loop that reads from the UART, checks if the input string matches a known control sequence, and then performs an associated action.
 For detailed information on the BIOS, see Appendix \ref{sec:biosinfo}.

-Before running the BIOS program on your FPGA, please do the final simulation test with the \verb|sim/bios_testbench.v|.
+Before running the BIOS program on your FPGA, please do the final simulation test with the `sim/bios_testbench.v`.
 The testbench emulates the interaction between the host and your CPU via the serial lines orchestrated by the BIOS program.
 It tests four basic functions of the BIOS program: sending invalid command, storing to an address (in \texttt{IMem} or \texttt{DMem}), loading from an address (in \texttt{IMem} or \texttt{DMem}), and jumping to an address (from BIOS to IMem).

 \begin{minted}{bash}